AJONPLLC/ajonp-content/courses/nextjs9/3-materialui.md

 ## Use React Dev tools
 If you are new to ReactJS (like myself), I would recommend installing [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) for Chrome.

-Here you can inspect the layout of our full application.
+Here you can inspect the layout of your full application.
 If you take a look

 ![React Dev Tools](https://res.cloudinary.com/ajonp/image/upload/q_auto/ajonp-ajonp-com/20-lesson-nextjs/f8mmv34ulizhtxmknbpx.png)

-As you highlight components you can see the Props that are passed through them, highlight `ThemeProvider` this is where much of the theming for MaterialUI will come from in the updates will will continue to make in our app.
+As you highlight components you can see the Props that are passed through them, highlight `ThemeProvider` this is where much of the theming for MaterialUI will come from in the updates will will continue to make in your app.

 ![MaterialUI ThemeProvider](https://res.cloudinary.com/ajonp/image/upload/q_auto/ajonp-ajonp-com/20-lesson-nextjs/cnhji8alguos2tt3rnzz.png)